-- 1. Rates of contribution paid by the participating Employers during 2019/20 corresponded to those stipulated in the actuarial valuation carried out as at 31 March 2016.
-The rates of contribution from the March 2016 valuation cover the three financial years from 2017/18 up to 2019/20. - 2.
+- 1. Rates of contribution paid by the participating Employers during 2020/21 corresponded to those stipulated in the actuarial valuation carried out as at 31 March 2019.
+The rates of contribution from the March 2019 valuation covered the three financial years from 2020/21 up to 2022/23. - 2.
 The valuation as at 31 March 2019 indicated a funding ratio of 103%, with the value of the Fund's assets (£1,657 million) representing 103% of the assessed liabilities (£1,613 million).
 The increase in the funding ratio is primarily a result of strong investment performance over the inter-valuation period.
 The liabilities also decreased due to a change in actuarial assumptions (demographic, longevity, salary increases, a discount rate equal to the forecasted higher investment return) all serving to reduce the value placed on future liabilities. - 3.
-The valuation also calculated that the required level of contributions to be paid by the Fund by participating Employers (in aggregate) with effect from 1 April 2020 was as set out below: - 19.2% of pensionable pay to meet the liabilities arising from service accruing after the valuation date by current employees. - the following monetary amounts to the fund deficit over a period of 20 years from 1 April 2020.
+The valuation also calculated that the required level of contributions to be paid by the Fund by participating Employers (in aggregate) with effect from 1 April 2020 was as set out below:

+- 19.2% of pensionable pay to meet the liabilities arising from service accruing after the valuation date by current employees.

+- the following monetary amounts to the fund deficit over a period of 20 years from 1 April 2020.

-Financial Year 2020/21 2021/22 2022/23 Monetary Amount £22,214,000 £23,788,000 £25,406,000 the rates and adjustments certificate, which is appended to the actuary's final valuation report, which can be found through the following link:
+Financial Year 2020/21 2021/22 2022/23 Monetary Amount £22,214,000 £23,788,000 £25,406,000